But where do you begin?

 - Has mobile apps

-- Also has a PowerShell module being built to help automate Meetups see https://github.com/lazywinadmin/MeetupPS/
+- Also, has a PowerShell module is built to help automate Meetups see https://github.com/lazywinadmin/MeetupPS/

 - Meetups can be integrated into the Community Connect Site I mentioned earlier on over at https://communityconnect.site/

 - Again has perhaps too much it’s trying to accomplish so can feel clunky

 This is one that is used by a group I try and attend called DigiCurry and it is just easy and simple – so perhaps start off with that at https://attending.io/

 Going down the road of running a user group can be a lot more work than most realize so before you go down this road please be mindful to plan for the group to scale out depending on where you are located.
 The UK User Groups are growing at a rate where we are having to look at other possible venues to the ones that we have been using but as we are also a National User Group we also have to plan for new venues in new towns and cities around the UK.